-The Capital One Secured credit card works like a regular credit card except that the customer must put down a security deposit to open the account.
+The Capital One Platinum Secured credit card works like a regular credit card except that the customer must put down a security deposit to open the account.
 The minimum deposit amounts are $49, $99 or $200, based on your credit.
-The security deposit is fully refundable when you close the account and pay off the entire balance.

 Typically, the amount of a secured credit card’s security deposit determines its credit limit.
-However, the two amounts don’t always match with the Capital One Secured card.
-Even with a $49 or $99 security deposit, you’re guaranteed at least a $200 credit limit.
+However, the two amounts don’t always match with the Capital One Platinum Secured card.
+Regardless the security deposit amount, you’re guaranteed at least a $200 credit limit.
 Not everyone is approved for one of the card’s lower security deposits, though.

-After you pay the security deposit in full, you can use the Capital One Secured card for purchases, just like a regular credit card.
-You won’t earn rewards on your purchases, as the Secured card’s primary purpose is to help you establish or rebuild credit.
-Capital One Secured reports to the major credit bureaus every month.
+After you pay the security deposit in full, you can use the Capital One Platinum Secured card for purchases, just like a regular credit card.
+You won’t earn rewards on your purchases, as this card’s primary purpose is to help you establish or rebuild credit.
+Capital One Platinum Secured reports to the major credit bureaus every month.

-Once you’ve built a solid credit profile with the Secured credit card, Capital One may graduate the card to an unsecured account.
+Once you’ve built a solid credit profile with the Capital One Platinum Secured credit card, the issuer may graduate the card to an unsecured account.
 You will receive your deposit refund as a statement credit which will be applied to the unsecured account balance.
-You may also close the Secured card account and apply for an unsecured card on your own.
+You may also close the Capital One Platinum Secured card account and apply for an unsecured card on your own.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.